mertrois/Native-Trackpad/README.md

 - Unzip
 - Go to Fusion → Scripts and Add-ins → Press green **+**
 - Select unzipped folder
-- Done!

-![manual install](install.png)

-## Trackpad Configuration

-In Fusion make sure to turn on `Use gesture-based view navigation`.
+- In Fusion make sure to turn on `Use gesture-based view navigation`.
 There is no special needs to configure your Trackpad in System Preferences.
 What I personaly do is set Tracking speed to maximum to have panning even faster.

+![manual install](install.png)